Inflect logo

 FactorRating / DataNotes

-Power Cost€0.15/kWh – as of September 2025Reflects national industrial pricing; favorable for its stability.
+Power Cost€0.15/kWh – as of September 2025Reflects industrial rates with a high percentage of renewable energy.

-Disaster RiskLow (2.6) – as of September 2025Low exposure to significant natural hazards.
+Disaster RiskLow (2.6/10) – as of September 2025Very low exposure to significant natural disasters, enhancing reliability.

-Tax IncentivesYesNational programs support renewable energy investments for facilities.
+Tax IncentivesYesGeneral support for renewable energy investments is available.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps located within Jena as of September 2025.
-Businesses achieve secure, low-latency cloud access through private network connections to Frankfurt, Germany’s primary interconnection and cloud hub.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Jena as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated network links to the major interconnection hub in Frankfurt.

 Power Analysis